 But what does that really mean?
 Can you track your pet wherever they go like you can with some food delivery services?
 Now that you’ve registered your pet’s microchip, it’s important to understand exactly what they can — and can’t — do.

 Your pet’s microchip is a tiny piece of technology — no larger than a grain of rice — that stores a unique ID number.
 Think of it like a barcode, except that it resides safely and securely inside your pet’s body just under the surface of their skin, so it can never get lost.

 There are many different microchip manufacturers, but it doesn’t matter who made the chip inside your pet.
 Some microchips operate on different frequencies, but a universal scanner can read them all.
 Even then, the only thing a scan will reveal is the microchip’s unique ID number.

-That’s why registering the chip is so important.
-When a lost pet is found and scanned, a shelter can quickly search that ID number in a database to find out where that pet is registered, then alert the registry that the pet has been found.
+That’s why registering the microchip is so important.
+When a lost pet is found and scanned, a shelter can quickly search that ID number in a database to find out where that pet is registered, then alert the animal microchip registry that the pet has been found.
 If the microchip is registered properly, that registry then alerts the pet parent on file to arrange the happy reunion!